-208.6 VOIDING PERMIT
+208.6 VOIDING OR REVOKING PERMIT

-The permit becomes void at the time that the holder becomes prohibited from possessing a pistol under Minn.
-Stat. § 624.713, in which event the holder is required to return the permit within five days to the Department (Minn.
-Stat. § 624.7131, Subd.
-2).
+The permit becomes void at the time that the holder becomes prohibited from possessing or receiving a pistol under Minn.
+Stat. § 624.713, in which event the holder is required to return the permit within five days to the Department.